RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 * E-Type - [SSL4k E-type](https://en.wikipedia.org/wiki/Solid_State_Logic#4000_series).
 A more aggressive sound with that becomes _less_ aggressive with larger gain values.
 Sharp with small changes, broad with large changes.
 Your typical constant-q behaviour.
 (Also my favorite EQ style)
 * G-type - Much broader EQ response like the [SSL 4000 G-type](https://en.wikipedia.org/wiki/Solid_State_Logic#4000_series).
 Large boosts are similar to the E-type, but smaller boosts are broader.

+One of the more interesting things you can do is utilize one of the EQ times (I suggest E-Type to start), and then switch modes to see if you can get a better sound via the curve changes.

 I really enjoy using the ProChannel equalizer.

 #### Tube